plan-vision/hppcrt/README.txt

 * Native and optimized in-place sort methods for ArrayLists, LinkedLists, ArrayDeques, Stacks.

 * Custom hashing strategies to override the usual equals()/hashCode() in Hash containers, in specific CustomHash containers.

-* Identity hash maps and sets, comparing Objects by reference and native hash codes.

 * Heaps : Priority queues, and Indexed (a.k.a indirect) priority queues.